The Leibniz adjunction in homotopy type theory, with an application to simplicial type theory: Introduction

 \section{Introduction}

-\citeauthor{RS2017} have introduced \emph{simplicial type theory (STT)} as a synthetic (bespoke) framework for higher categories~\cite{RS2017}.
+Riehl and Shulman have introduced \emph{simplicial type theory (STT)} as a synthetic (bespoke) framework for higher categories~\cite{RS2017}.
 It extends homotopy type theory, where types are equipped with invertible (higher) paths, making them behave like $\infty$-groupoids rather than categories.
 Therefore, STT additionally equips types with a notion of \emph{directed} morphisms via an interval.
 We naturally wish to compose these directed morphisms, and those types where this is possible are referred to as \emph{Segal types}.
 Only having composition is not enough for a well behaved theory of higher categories: we want composition to be associative and for identities to be neutral with respect to composition.
 For ordinary 1-categories, that would be sufficient, since equations are mere properties, but for higher categories, equations carry genuine data and there are (infinitely many) additional coherences to be fulfilled.
 A simple example illustrating this is the requirement that the different ways of rewriting \({\id} \circ (f \circ \id)\), illustrated below, are in fact the same, up to a higher morphism.

 Informally, the \textbf{first main result} of this paper (\cref{thm:inner-horns-are-anodyne}) states that for Segal types, \emph{all} higher coherences can be derived.
 Simplicial techniques give us a precise and combinatorial framework for stating higher coherences.
-The 2-simplex~\(\Delta^2\) is pictured as a filled-in triangle with directed edges
+The 2-simplex~\(\Delta^2\) is pictured as a filled-in triangle with directed edges while the (2,1)-horn \(\Lambda^2_1\) is obtained by omitting the filling and the hypotenuse: